DendraScience/dendra-fuse-djafs/README.md

 Metadata files will use the extension `.djfm` (json files)

 Uncompressed metadata files will contain the following data for quick summary/metrics calculations:

 - Version of djfs used to pack the archive (useful for migrations)
 - Last update (useful for timestamps)
 - Oldest file timestamp
 - Compressed file Size
 - Uncompressed file size
 - Count of Files
 - Count of Unique files

 ## Development Roadmap

 1. Build out "utility functions" and tests
-  - Count all files under a subfolder until X
+  a.
+Count all files under a subfolder until X
-  - Metadata generator
+  a.
+Metadata generator
-  - sha256 renamer + lookup table creator
+  a. sha256 renamer + lookup table creator
 1. Create loader
 1. Create unloader
 1. Create repacker